 Don’t forget about quality travel insurance.
 I also recommend making a copy of your passport or ID card to keep separate from your documents.
 If the worst happens and you lose your documents, you will still have something in your hand.

-This was our guide with tips on best things to do in Andalusia.
+This was our travel guide with tips on best things to do in Andalusia.
 Do you have a question?
 We’ll be happy to answer it in the comments below.
 Have a safe journey!

 More information about Andalusia